raingart/AutoHideDownloadsBar-extension/README.md

 [Download the extension from the Chrome store.](https://chrome.google.com/webstore/detail/auto-hide-downloads-bar/gkmndgjgpolmikgnipipfekglbbgjcel)(It's free.)

 OR

 You can now load the extension into your browser through the browser's extension tools page:

-Chrome (Chromium):
 - Type `chrome://extensions` in your address bar to bring up the extensions page.
 - Enable developer mode (checkbox)
 - Click the "Load unpacked extension" button, navigate to the build folder of your local extension instance, and click "Ok".